🎟️ Påmelding via kalenderinvitasjon eller påmeldingsskjema, innen onsdag 18. juni kl. 14.

 - UTJD: Funn fra kartleggingen deres

 - UTJD har jobbet med en målrettet forskningsinnsats om tvangsarbeid i Øst-Turkistan [Xinjiang], med vekt på både historiske forhold og dagens utvikling i regionen.
-UTJD har gjennomført en serie intervjuer på tvers av ulike bransjer for å kartlegge ulike former for tvangsarbeid, hvordan systemet organiseres og hvordan sensur påvirker informasjonsflyten.
+UTJD har gjennomført en serie intervjuer på tvers av ulike bransjer for å kartlegge ulike former for tvangsarbeid, hvordan systemet organiseres og hvordan sensur påvirker informasjonsflyten

-- UTJD: Utkast til questionnaire/praktisk veileder - tilbakemeldinger og innspill
+- UTJD: Utkast til questionnaire/praktisk veileder - tilbakemeldinger og innspill samt diskusjon

 Laura Murphy